 See: What should I bring on my hill walk/wilderness walk/wildlife walk?

 It's possible to gain a navigation certificate- bronze, silver or gold - if you complete a day’s training and a day's assessment.
 Contact Hillgoers for more information.

 The same equipment for hill fishing applies as for the other walks, although additional warm layers are recommended.
 Hillgoers can supply the necessary fishing equipment, but feel free to bring along any fly fishing equipment that you prefer to use.

 Does Hillgoers arrange permits for fishing?

 What will I need to bring if we camp out?

 The same basic equipment for camping applies as for the walks, although a larger rucksack with additional food and camping equipment (tent, sleeping bag, sleep mat) should be factored in.
 Hillgoers can provide equipment if necessary.
 Please contact us for more information.

 What equipment does Hillgoers provide?

-Hillgoers provides highly qualified mountain leaders, who are trained in outdoor first aid by the British Association of Ski Patrol.
+Hillgoers provides highly qualified mountain leaders, who are trained in outdoor first aid.
 We can also arrange necessary fishing equipment.
 For kit requirements, we work together with Banchory-based Out There Active Wear, and Craigdon Mountain Sports of Inverurie and Aberdeen.
 Customer discounts are available.
 Contact us for more information.